Is redundancy insurance worth it?

 Redundancy insurance is a type of short-term income protection designed to help you pay your bills if you lose your job.
 If you’re made redundant, your insurance provider will give you a tax-free monthly payment for up to 12 months.
 You’ll receive up to 70% of your gross monthly income and can use this money for your mortgage or rent, household bills, credit card payments and other expenses.

 Yes, it can certainly be worth getting redundancy insurance, particularly if you and your loved ones rely on your income and you don’t have 6-12 months of expenses in savings.
-Very few people think they’re going to be made redundant, but last year 237,017 people were made redundant in the seven months leading up to the end of July.
+Very few people think they’re going to be made redundant, but in 2022 237,017 people were made redundant in the seven months leading up to the end of July.
 If you have a mortgage, personal loan, credit cards or other types of debt, redundancy insurance can help you keep on top of your repayments while you’re out of work.
-You’ll be able to avoid late payment fees, additional interest charges and a damaged credit rating
+You’ll be able to avoid late payment fees, additional interest charges and a damaged credit rating.

 If you have children or your partner/spouse depends on you financially, redundancy insurance can help you avoid financial uncertainty after losing your income.
 Instead of worrying about money and looking for ways to cut costs, you can focus on finding a new job.